kmaheshkulkarni/Udacity/Machine Learning Engineer/making-package-pip-installing/Readme.md

 ## Upgrade

 Note that if you change the code in the distributions folder after pip installing the package, Python will not know about the changes.
-You'll need to run `pip install --upgrade .` when you make changes to the package files.
+You'll need to run `pip install [package_name] --upgrade` when you make changes to the package files.

 ## Unit Tests

-When you're ready to test out the code, you want to pip install the distributions package and then run the unit tests.
-In the terminal:
+When you're ready to test out the code, in the terminal:

-* type `pip install .` into the command line.
-* Then run the unit tests by typing `python3 -m unittest test`.
+* Run the unit tests by typing `python3 -m unittest test`.

 ## Upload to PyPi